ellisztamas/1001crosses/01_data/03_parental_genotypes/readme.md

 # Other files

-`segregating_parents.txt` is a list of parents I think are segregating somewhere in the genome.
+- `segregating_parents.txt` is a list of parents I think are segregating somewhere in the genome.
+- `admixture_groups_filiault_etal_2025.csv` gives the accessions and their admixture groups for the lines used in:

+> Brachi *et al*.
+(2025), Life-history trade-offs explain local adaptation in Arabidopsis thaliana, eLife14:RP107477